MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagkscamera_metadata_itemheader.md

 ## -remarks

-This structure along with the metadata payload that follows must be 8-byte aligned.</p>
+This structure along with the metadata payload that follows must be 8-byte aligned.